 - Open your phone's Settings and locate the security or biometrics menu

-- From this menu, set your biometrics preferences
+- From this menu, set your biometrics preferences to fingerprint

 Enable "Biometric Lock" in the Dashlane application